 - Add powdered sugar and cinnamon, stir to mix, then slowly increase mixer speed to medium and beat just until all the sugar is incorporated and the frosting is creamy and fluffy.

-- Refrigerate about 15 minutes before assembling the cake to allow the frosting to firm up.
+- Refrigerate about 15 minutes before assembling the cake to allow the frosting to firm up if necessary.

 Assemble the cake